jasonchilcott/change-nft-avatars/README.md

-# replace-nft-avatars
+# Change NFT Avatars
-a chrome extension that replaces the nft avatars on twitter
+A Chrome extension that makes the hexagonal avatars on Twitter into little circles
-## to install
+## To Install
 1. Download this repo (Code > Download ZIP).
 2. Unzip it anywhere.
 3. Open the Extension Management page by navigating to chrome://extensions.